punchcreative/get-your-number/README.md

 After you close the subscription, you can decide on how to make use of the numbers that are given.

-Install the plugin in a folder named <strong>get-your-number</strong> in your Wordpress plugins directory
+Install the plugin in a folder named <strong>get-your-number</strong> in your Wordpress plugins directory.
+You can translate it to your prefered language (poedit) and save your translation in the languages folder of the plugin.
+Do not forget to put 'ge-your-number' in front of the language identifier (e.g. get-your-number-nl_NL.po)

 Playing a Bingo could be one ;-)